Boston College University Counseling Services Postdoctoral Fellowship

-We have openings for four full-time Fellows each academic year.
+We have openings for five full-time Fellows each academic year.
 These are professional positions within the university and are fully-benefited.
-The usual recruitment cycle begins in late-fall, with applications due in early January, interviews held in January and February, and notifications made in late February.
+The current recruitment cycle begins in late-fall, with applications due in early January, interviews held in January and early February, and notifications made in early February.
 The fellowship begins in mid-August and ends following summer in mid-July.

 The fellowship program aspires to provide Postdoctoral Fellows with a training experience concentrated on the advancement and deepening of Fellows' clinical skills as well as the development of expertise in the challenges prevalent in university mental health practice today.
 We are a relatively large and highly utilized counseling service on a campus of 14,000 students.
 In this setting, Fellows are actively engaged in the varied roles and functions of our work, which includes evaluation and treatment of both undergraduate and graduate students; crisis and emergency response; group therapy; consultation; and outreach programming.
 Our students are diverse and talented.
 As a Jesuit institution of higher education, Boston College is fundamentally vested in integrating students' intellectual development with their personal formation.
 This makes for a psychologically rich population with which a Postdoctoral Fellow can explore, closely and intensively, the practice of individual psychotherapy.
 A Fellow’s clinical work and individual supervision, which together form the core of training during the fellowship year, are embedded in the more encompassing experience of being part of a clinical staff that is committed and thoughtful in its work.
 In formulating client difficulties, we emphasize an integration of psychodynamic, developmental, and culturally-informed approaches.
 The department has been involved with training psychologists for many years, with a focus on training postdoctoral Fellows beginning in 1992.